Near-Pilotless Single Carrier Communications Using Matrix Decomposition: Matrix Decomposition based Near-Pilotless Receiver

 \subsection{Choosing the Initial Point}

-Due to the non convex nature of our objective function, a good initial point must be chosen for the algorithm to perform well.
-Also, the fact that the initial point chosen should not fall in the orthogonal subspace of the true quantities being estimated must be considered.
-We choose the initial value $\hat{\Lambda}_0$ to be the the top left singular vector of $Y_f$.
+Given the non convex nature of our objective function, a good initial point is critical for the algorithm's performance, which can be either $\hat{\Lambda}$ or $\hat{H}$.
+However, the initial point chosen must not fall in the orthogonal subspace of the true quantities being estimated, as the algorithm will not converge to true quantities $\Lambda_x$ and $H_L$.
+This is because no transformation (scaling or rotation) can project a vector onto a subspace it is orthogonal to \cite{orthogonal_convergence}.
+To ensure the chosen initial point lies in the same sub-space as the true quantity, we construct the initial value $\hat{\Lambda}_0$, using the top left singular vector of $Y_f$.
 The singular value decomposition (SVD) of $Y_f$ is given as

-Equating \eqref{eq:9} and \eqref{eq:11}, we have
+Equating \eqref{eq:final_Y_eqn} and \eqref{eq:svd_decomp}, we have

-It can be observed from \eqref{eq:13} that, the column space corresponding to $\Lambda_x$ and $U$ are same, making the top left singular vector an optimal choice for our initial value.
+From \eqref{eq:svd}, the column space corresponding to $\Lambda_x$ and $U$ are same, making the top left singular vector a good choice for constructing the initial value $\hat{\Lambda}_0$.
+The top left singular vector paired with the correct column of DFT matrix \cite{my_init_pt_paper} is chosen as an initial point.
+The analysis of Algorithm \ref{alg:alt_min_fde}'s sensitivity to the chosen initial point is discussed in detail in \cite{my_init_pt_paper}.